gruffsy/cookiecutter-quasar-supabase-pug/README.md

 If the initial page is blank, go to localhost:3000/login

 Changes:
-1) Added MagicLink login option
+1) Added MagicLink login option by https://github.com/nodescan-admin/Quasar-Supabase-E

 ### Customize the configuration